unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

 # The `OnKeyPurchase` hook

 The PublicLock contract is highly programmable through the use of [hooks](https://github.com/unlock-protocol/docs/tree/master/developers/smart-contracts/lock-api/hooks).
 These hooks are external contracts that are used to alter the behavior of a PublicLock contract or trigger actions in other contracts.
 Any lock manager can configure hooks on a lock using the `setEventHooks` function.
-Each of these hooks need to implement a few functions and you can also use a single hook contract with all functions.
+Each hook needs to implement a few functions and you can also use a single hook contract with all functions.

 `onKeyPurchaseHook` is one of the hooks.
 This hook is called when the `purchase` function of a lock is called.
 It needs to implement 2 distinct functions: